 You will have noticed the heavy background shading in this image.
 If we try to segment it directly, the results will be unsatisfactory (as you can try out later).
 Let's do some background correction.
 The idea is to use a low-pass filter that removes the objects while keeping the slow change in the background.
 Choose "Filters" and "Gaussian filter".
 Select a as the input image, and choose a name for your background image (we use bg).
 Finally, choose a suitable value for the filter parameter, such that the objects are removed and the background shading is left.
 Try different settings until you are satisfied with the result.

 Once we have the background image, we can subtract it from the original image.
 It is very easy to do arithmetic with images in MATLAB.
-Type this by choosing a different mapping mode.
-Open the "Mappings" menu on the figure window, and choose "Linear stretch" (try out the other modes too).
+Type

 '''

 a = a - bg

 '''